na-na-hi/renget/archive/erbsg.md

 #/erbsg/ - Eternal Return: Black Survival General

 \>What is this?
 Korean anime-styled battle royale with moba controls/skills.
 Currently 8 squads of 3 for a total of 24 players per game but they may bring back solos and duos in the future.
 Game has been in early access for a few years and version 1.0 has officially launched on July 20th, 2023.
-Ranked season 1 started August 3rd, 2023.
+Ranked season 1 finished October 25th, 2023.

 \>Steam Link
 https://store.steampowered.com/app/1049590/Eternal_Return/